Frequently Asked Questions

 Admitted students apply to join our Learning Communities using the link in your admission portal.

 For more information regarding Learning Community requirements and commitments, please visit each community’s website.
 Students are invited to apply to all Learning Communities that they have an interest in pursuing.
-If invited to join more than one community, you must choose only one*.
 Please remember that Science and Math (College of Sciences) majors are given priority for the Explore LLC.

 To apply to the International House and/or Women in Science and Technology, students must apply via the community’s website by the posted deadlines.
 Only rising 2nd year or beyond students are eligible to apply.